 N-able N-central uses an SSL connection to communicate between the N-able N-central server and all monitored devices.
 By default, the URL of a secure central server begins with HTTPS.

 Before you can access N-able N-central over a secure connection, you need to generate a server key and SSL certificate.
-A generated SSL certificate is a self-signed certificate.
-If you would like the certificate signed by a certificate signing authority, you can download the certificate and send it to the authority.
+A generated SSL Certificate is a self-signed certificate.
+If you would like the certificate signed by a CA, you can download the certificate and send it to the authority.
 After your receive the signed certificate, you can upload it to N-able N-central.

 SSL certificates are used by HTTPS to validate the identity of servers.
-To make a secure connection, a client needs a mechanism to ensure that the server is valid and SSL certificates serve that purpose.
+To make a secure connection, a client needs a mechanism to ensure that the server is valid, SSL certificates serve that purpose.

-An individual certificate must be signed by a recognized and trusted signing authority.
-These authorities are commonly referred to as CAs with popular examples including Verisign and Go-Daddy.
+An individual certificate must be signed by a recognized and trusted CA, for example, Verisign and Go-Daddy.
 The principle is similar to what you might do when you are told something new.
 If a random person passes on some information, ordinarily you would not trust it unless the person can tell you the source of their information.
 You would then consider how trustworthy that source is and evaluate the validity of the information based on that trustworthiness.
-This is often referred to as a "chain of trust".
+This is often referred to as a "SSL chain of trust" and comprises:

 - a root certificate